 Meanwhile, Chevrolet’s street version, originally slated for a mid-1973 introduction, was running behind schedule.
-Wade had hoped for 185 hp (138 kW) in street form, but noise and emissions regulations made that impossible and even at 130–140 net horsepower (97–104 kW), he and McPherson still not sure the twin-cam engine could pass the EPA’s 50,000-mile (80,000-km) durability test.
+Wade had hoped for 185 hp (138 kW) in street form, but noise and emissions regulations made that impossible.
+Even at 130–140 net horsepower (97–104 kW), he and McPherson were still not sure the twin-cam engine could pass the EPA’s 50,000-mile (80,000-km) durability test.
 (McPherson, for his part, maintained that the whole project was a hopeless boondoggle.)
 They finally opted to delay emissions certification rather than risk failing the time-consuming durability test and having to start over.

 Eager to bring the Vega some positive publicity, Chevrolet general manager Jim McDonald (who had replaced DeLorean in October 1972) decided to announce the Cosworth engine anyway, even allowing some magazine editors to drive the preproduction prototypes.
-The announcement generated great excitement in the enthusiast press and drew interest from GM’s Australian and German subsidiaries, Holden and Opel, and Jensen’s Kvell Qvale.
+The announcement generated great excitement in the enthusiast press and drew interest from GM’s Australian and German subsidiaries, Holden and Opel, as well as Jensen’s Kjell Qvale.
 Dealers started taking customer deposits for Cosworth Vegas and waiting lists began to form in anticipation of McDonald’s claimed mid-1974 launch date.

 Unfortunately, the 1974 model year came and went and the car was still not ready.
 As Wade and McPherson had feared, the twin-cam engine failed its EPA durability test.
 Not only did that mean starting over, the engine would now have to meet the more stringent 1975 standards, which would require adding air injection (something Wade had hoped to avoid), a catalytic converter, and changes to support the use of unleaded gasoline.
 The revised engine didn’t complete its durability testing until January 1975 and didn’t receive its EPA certification until March.
 As a result, the Cosworth Vega’s public debut was delayed until April 17, late in the model year and almost two years after the original announcement.